wnameless/jpa-type-flattenedjson/README.md

 Usually to search a JSON data with regexp is a bad idea because JSON is not regular.
 Since it allows arbitrary embedding of nested data, it is almost near context-free.
 But a flattened JSON is much more regular, so using regexp on *FlattenedJson* is way more efficient and easier.

 ## Howto
-Turn arbitrary objects into flattened JSON string and store them into database as Character datatype.
+Turn arbitrary objects into flattened JSON strings and store them into database as Character datatype.
 ```java
 @Entity
 public class TestModel {